Zig Zag Diet Plan Calculator

 How to Use This Calculator

-- Adjust the zig zag intensity slider to control calorie variation between days
+- Adjust the zig zag intensity slider to set your preferred calorie variance

-- Click Calculate to generate your personalized zig zag diet plan
+- Click Calculate to see your personalized zig zag diet plan

 Formula Used